Hashini99/FullStack_IndoorGreen/README.md

 # 🌿 Indoor Green – Indoor Plant E-commerce Web App

 **Indoor Green** is a simple and clean full-stack e-commerce web application built with the MEAN (MongoDB, Express.js, Angular.js, Node.js) stack.
-It allows users to browse, search, and purchase indoor plants, while admins can manage the product inventory.
+It allows users to browse, search, and purchase indoor plants.

 ---